You probably take vitamin C to boost your immune system. But does Vitamin C give you energy? The answer is yes!

 - The group taking vitamin C rated their exercise as easier than the how the placebo group rated theirs.

-This study was done with a very small sample size of twenty participants so we can’t guarantee that vitamin C decreases fatigue.
+This study was done with a very small sample size of twenty participants so we can’t guarantee that vitamin C gives an energy boost.
 However, the results look promising.

-Additionally, vitamin C has an excellent safety record.
-It’s a safe, cost-effective way to potentially increase your energy.
+Additionally, it has an excellent safety record.
+Vitamin C is a safe, cost-effective way to potentially increase your energy levels.
 I recommend it as a first-line therapy in the treatment of fatigue.

 Vitamin C: fat burner

 A fatty acid called carnitine is essential for burning fat during exercise.
-Vitamin C is required for the production of carnitine.
+Vitamin C is required to produce carnitine.
 If you have low levels of vitamin C, it follows that you’re likely to have low levels of carnitine.
 When you have low levels of carnitine, your body will struggle to burn fat during exercise.

 Fat can be a great source of energy – especially for those on a ketogenic or low carbohydrate diet who primarily burn fat for fuel instead of sugar.
 When your vitamin C levels are low (and as a consequence, so is your carnitine) you will feel more fatigued.
 This will be especially noticeable during exercise when your body is trying to use body fat for its energy source.
 (4)

 If you find that you’re struggling to lose body fat with your exercise program, try eating an additional serving of fruits and vegetables each day.
 Or, opt for a vitamin C supplement of 500-1000mg.